-- Only check authorization for MapPermission.
+- Check authorization for MapPermission only.
 For other permissions, always return true. - The Subject object contains a com.tivoli.mts.PDPrincipal principal. - The Tivoli Access Manager policy server has defined the following permissions for the ObjectMap or JavaMap name object.
-The object that is defined in the policy server must have the same name as the ObjectMap or JavaMap name in the format of [ObjectGrid_name].[ObjectMap_name].
+The object that is defined in the policy server must have the same name as the ObjectMap or JavaMap name in the format of [ObjectGrid\name].[ObjectMap\name].
 The permission is the first character of the permission strings that are defined in the MapPermission permission.
 For example, the permission "r" that is defined in the policy server represents the read permission to the ObjectMap map.